visionarylab/tablo/README.md

 ### What's inside:

 A new tab chrome extension:
-- displays a random random image from MoMA museum or Tate modern museum (with image details and historic panel)
+- display random image from MoMA museum or Tate modern museum (with image details and historic panel)

 - a sidebar with custom bookmarks and chrome/firefox shortcuts (settings page, extensions page, etc...)